Foundation Repair Dictionary

 Load paths tend to matter most when structural changes are proposed or when movement suggests loads may not be transferring evenly.
 In stable structures, the load path functions quietly in the background.

-• A load-bearing wall is a wall that supports weight from structural elements above it and transfers that load downward to the foundation.
-These walls are part of the building’s structural system.
+A wall that supports weight from structural elements above it and transfers that load downward to the foundation.
+These walls are part of the building's structural system.

 Load-bearing walls tend to matter most when modifications are planned or when understanding how loads are distributed through the structure.
 In everyday conditions, they perform their role without issue.